Peadar Tóibín TD: Handling of the Leaving Cert a Master Class in Indecision

 “Those who sit the exam will have to take a year out of education, try get a job in the most economically uncertain time for generations, survive possibly without an paid income for that year and see all of their friends and class mates move on with their lives.
 Many students will weigh up the cost and wont risk it”.

 “Originally the Minister had planned for the Leaving Cert to be scheduled for late July and early August.
 We need to know when a definitive timeline will be published with regards the Leaving Cert?
-When will results be announced, appeals take place, CAO offers made and what (if any) will be the effect upon the beginning of the university year”.
+When will results be announced, appeals take place, CAO offers made and what will be the effect upon the beginning of the university year”.

 Given the numbers involved and the number of classrooms in schools Will the Minister commit to scheduling the exams to allow students who seek to sit the Leaving Cert to do so in advance of College Courses being offered.